KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

 Churches in general are struggling to stay relevant.
 This problem is not exclusive to the United Methodist Church.

 Google Trends graph for the phrases ["united methodist" "catholic" "presbyterian" "baptist" (region: worldwide)](http://www.google.com/trends/explore#q=united%20methodist%2C%20catholic%2C%20presbyterian%2C%20baptist&cmpt=q&tz=), from around 2004 to 2015:
 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.png)

 ## Google Trends Graph for Phrases "church" "bible" and "Jesus"

 Google Trends graph for the phrases ["church" "bible" and "Jesus" (region: worldwide)](http://www.google.com/trends/explore#q=church%2C%20bible%2C%20Jesus&cmpt=q&tz=), from around 2004 to 2015.
+Wavering, but not exactly down and to the right.
+This graph does not reflect increasing world population.
 ![](google-maps-and-trends/google-trends-church-bible-jesus.png)

 ## Jesus and John Wesley, Social Pioneers